chrosciu/javadevpro/tdd/README.md

 2. The `add` method can take 0, 1 or 2 numbers (separated with commas).
 For example: `` or `1` or `1,2`
 3. For an empty string method should return 0
 4. Method should return sum of passed numbers
+5. Allow  method to handle an unknown amount of numbers